hyjiacan/vue-slideout/API.md

 - args `-`

-> Emitted after opened (and after the animation completed)
+> Emitted after opened (and after the animation completed).

 #### closing